- Academic Affairs

 The end-user logs in to the Self-Enrollment Form using your email address and the Access Code given to the requestor by the appropriate DRAO, then completes the form.
 The Appropriate DRAO logs in to the Certificate Manager at incommon.org and approves the request.

-The two-step model is also the method to use for requestors who do not have a DRAO for their department or school.
+The two-step model also is the method to use for requestors who do not have a DRAO for their department or school.
 CITS will act as the Registration Authority Officer to fulfill these requests.
-The Access Code for these requests can be found via the Resource Links page of the Identity Management - Directory Services site.
-Login with a valid UMID and password is required.
+The Access Code for these requests can be found via the Resource Links page of the Identity Management-Directory Services site.
+Log in with a valid UMID and password is required.

 Once logged in, the DRAO clicks on Add, completes the form, then approves the request.